shahriarhossain/MailChimp.Api.Net/README.md

 ====
 Reports:
 ---
 The Reports sections are good to go!
+You  can retrieve all sorts of mailChimp campaign report.

 - Reports Overview
 - Campaign Advice